IT2901Nordic2024/backend/README.md

 ## For non-backend devs

+### General info

+Each of the stacks below has its own API-id.
+The ids can be found in the AWS API Gateway console.
+Ask your local backend dev if you can find the API id, and he will happily help you.

 ### habit-storage

 This stack uses API Gateway, DynamoDB and Lambda to get and update the users habit.
 Format for different HTTP routes below